 How to create routines with Alexa

 Routines are automations for software functions and smart home accessories — perhaps the best part of using Alexa, since you can simplify your life while barely lifting a finger.
-While Amazon has some featured pre-built routines that can prove useful, we strongly suggest creating your own.
+Though Amazon has some pre-built routines that can prove useful, we strongly suggest creating your own.

-- Open the Alexa app, tap the More tab, then Settings.
+- Open the Alexa app, tap the More tab, then Routines.

 - From the Routines menu, tap the plus icon in the upper-right.

 - Enter a name.
 Make it short yet memorable, especially if the routine is voice-triggered and you need to remember the key phrase — it’s easier to say “Alexa, Go Dark” than “Alexa, Kitchen and Living Room Nighttime Shutdown.”